AirshipCMS/angular-1.airshipcms.io/cms-content/root.md

 ```
 This will download the initial project templates and directories.

-## 6. Start the local Airship Server in your Terminal
+## 6. Run the Airship Server & View the Local Site
-In the root of your directory, run:
+In the root of your directory, run the following to start the Airship Server in your local project directory.
 ```
 airship serve
 ```

-This will start the Airship Server in your local project directory.
+Open a web browser and navigate to `localhost:9001` to view your local site.

-## 7. Complete the Styling & Angular Tutorial
+## 7. Complete the Styling Setup & Angular Tutorial
 Follow the instructions for setting up [Styling](https://angular-1.airshipcms.io/styling) & [Angular](https://angular-1.airshipcms.io/angular-tutorial) for this project.
 (If you don't want to follow the instructions step-by-step, you can also copy the relevant files from the demo repo to your site directory).

-## 8. View the local site in a browser
-Open a web browser and navigate to `localhost:9001`.

 ## 9. Launch your Site
 In the root of your directory, run: